wikitops/ansible_postgresql/README.md

 # Ansible : Playbook Postgresql
-The aim of this project is to deploy a Postgresql cluster on Vagrant with a basic configuration replication.
+The aim of this project is to deploy a Postgresql cluster on Vagrant with a basic replication.

 ## Getting Started